Talazoparib

 Who gets talazoparib

 To find out if you have an inherited BRCA mutation, you’ll need genetic testing.
-You can speak with a genetic counselor to receive this testing and to talk about what your results mean.
+You can ask your doctor to refer you to a genetic counselor to talk about and order the test.
+Not all cancer centers have genetic counselors, so if yours doesn’t, your doctor can also arrange testing for you and explain what the results mean for you and your family.

 How talazoparib is given